Advocacy, Education & Awareness

 Five Ideas about Housing for People Who Have Intellectual Disabilities

-People who have intellectual disabilities are increasingly demanding more choice and control in where they live.
+People who have intellectual disabilities are increasingly demanding more choice & control in where they live.
 This document offers five key areas for change as we work to build the supply of housing in Ontario.

 READ MORE